Yong-Du/SMEFT_NSIs/JUNO_uncertainty/5_percent_case/README.md

-5% uncertainty on the flux from the Huber-Mueller model
+5% uncertainty on reactor neutrino flux from the Huber-Mueller model